tankangliang/tp/docs/UserGuide.md

 ### Viewing a client: `client view`

-Views the client specified at the index.
+Views the client specified by the `INDEX` parameter.

 Format: `client view INDEX`

-* `INDEX` refers to the numbering beside each client in the current list in the graphical user interface.

 Example: